manuelvicnt/manuelvicnt.github.io/_posts/2024-01-29-prepare-interviews-with-me.md

 author: manuel
 ---

-Mock interviews, 1:1 sessions, tips, and more!
+Mock interviews, cheat sheets, 1:1 sessions, tips, and more!

 ## Let me help you!